Package 'CoSMoS'

 • Define your linear autocorrelations.

-• You can supply specific lag autocorrelations starting from lag 0 and up to a desired lag, e.g., acs = c(1, 0.9, 0.8, 0.7); this will generate a process with lag1, 2 and 3 autocorrelations equal with 0.9, 0.8 and 0.7.
+• Supply specific lag autocorrelations starting from lag 0 up to a desired lag, e.g. acsvalue = c(1, 0.9, 0.8, 0.7); this preserves lag-1, lag-2 and lag-3 autocorrelations equal to 0.9, 0.8 and 0.7.

-• Lastly just define the time series length, e.g., n = 1000 and number of time series you wish to generate, e.g., TSn = 10.
+• Set the time series length, e.g. n = 1000, and the number of time series to generate, e.g. TSn = 10.

 References